mohamedhassan91/creditcard-farud-detection-web-app/README.md

 you will find a message ending with the url like so

  * Running on http://127.0.0.1:5000/ (Press CTRL+C to quit)
- * Just pass any elemnts from the data provided or any other data
+ * To test the model Just pass any elemnts from the data provided or any other data and will give you the predection fraud or not fraud